The Impact of Open-Source Software on Development Communities: Collaboration and Innovation

 5. WordPress Content Management System (CMS)

-WordPress, an open-source CMS, powers a great many websites, web journals, and online stores worldwide.
+WordPress, an open-source CMS, powers many websites, web journals, and online stores worldwide.
 Its user-accommodating interface, broad plugin ecosystem, and energetic community have democratized content creation and publishing.
 WordPress’ open-source model enables developers to contribute themes, plugins, and improvements, driving innovation in web plans, online business, and computerized publishing.

 6. Kubernetes Container Orchestration